 Cars were a luxury items but private cars and taxis were readily available for the upper part of the society.
 Old movies from the 1920 or 1930’s Shanghai ( see Old Shanghai short movie) often shows the busy streets of the international settlements.
 Some of the scenes are filmed along plane tree planted road that were surely located in the former French Concession.
 I have never seen this kind of pictures before.
 There are a few scenes of 1920s modernity with cars, including one with road work (!) as seen below.

 The last piece that I thought really showed that Shanghai was a very modern city is the hero scene.
 The main male characters reads a novel, called the hero.
 Then he dreams that he is saving his beloved after a pirate style sword fight.

 This scene is very strongly inspired by some Hollywood movie scene from the period.
 Sword fight movies, also called swashnucklers, were really fashionnable at that time.
 The Hollywood start of the genre was Douglas Fairbanks, with movies including “The mark of Zorro” (1920) and “The three musketers” (1921).
 “The black pirate”(1926) clearly influenced the movie as seen in this sword fight scene.
-Hollywood movies were very popular in Shanghai and helped to make the Spanish colonial revial architectural style popular in Shanghai (See post “Spanish revival architecture” for more details).
+Hollywood movies were very popular in Shanghai.
+Douglas Fairbanks arctually visited Shanghai and stayed at the Majestic Hotel.
+The success of Hollywood moviedhelped to make the Spanish colonial revial architectural style popular in Shanghai (See post “Spanish revival architecture” for more details) as well as Art Deco.
 Hollywood movies also strongly inspired the local production, turning Shanghai into a little Hollywood in Asia.

 For a look into actual film location of the movie “Love and Duty”, please go to post “Love and Duty (part 2)“.